Carola Neher: Biography

 As the German army approached Oryol in October 1941, she was transferred to NKVD Prison No. 2 near Orenburg, where she died of typhus on 26 June 1942, aged 41.
 Neher (prisoner number 59783) was buried in an unmarked mass grave.
-Her son, Georg, became a music teacher and only found out about his parents' identity in 1975.
+Her son, Georg (born in December 1934), became a music teacher and only found out about his parents' identity in 1975, after the Soviet Union exonerated them.